anson-1998/Data-Analysis-With-SQL/README.md

-# DA Project On Sample Company Data With SQL
+# Data Analysis On Sample Company Data With SQL

 ## Task
 A sample DA project to identify companies with constant increase of revenue and net income under particular year range.